 Small Business Rate Relief

-The Government will extend the doubling of Small Business Rates Relief until 1 April 2015!
+The doubling of Small Business Rate Relief has been extended until 1 April 2015!

 Following a review, the Government acknowledged that more assistance should be given to small, single property businesses, and consequently introduced the Small Business Rate Relief Scheme (SBRR).